nus-cs2030s/2526-s1/docs/guides/environments.md

     Check that you have entered your username correctly.
 It is _case-sensitive_.

-    If you have lost your password, go here (to reset your password)[https://mysoc.nus.edu.sg/~myacct/resetpass.cgi).
+    If you have lost your password, go here [reset your password](https://mysoc.nus.edu.sg/~myacct/resetpass.cgi).

 4. > `Could not chdir to home directory /home/o/ooiwt: Permission denied`